nih-at/nihtest-cpp/README.md

-This is NiHTest, a testing tool for command line utilities.
+This is nihtest, a testing tool for command line utilities.

 Tests are run in a sandbox directory to guarantee a clean separation of the test.